Secretary of State

 Driving Skills Test

 You must pass a driving skills test if you have never been licensed and are applying for an original driver's license, or your driver's license has been expired for more than four years.
-Driving skills tests are administered by independent third-party testing organizations approved by the Secretary of State.
+Driving skills tests are administered by independent driver testing businesses approved by the Secretary of State.

-A list of approved third-party testing organizations is available at all branch offices and on this Web site.
-Be sure to ask the third-party testing organization you choose about its fees before scheduling your test.
+A list of approved driver testing businesses is available at all branch offices and on this Web site.
+Be sure to ask the driver testing business you choose about its fees before scheduling your test.
 The Secretary of State does not set the driving skills test fee.

 The first part of the driving skills test requires you to pass a series of off-street, closed-course maneuvers.
 After passing the first part, you must then pass a road skills test to receive your driving skills certificate.
 The road skills test includes urban, expressway, rural highway, and residential driving.